 Would you make a good welder?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 The specific job duties of a welder vary depending on the skill of the welder and the industry in which they work.

 Unskilled welders -

 work on assembly lines, performing repetitive welding tasks.
 They may employ robots in order to join body panels from a car or truck or perform spot welds during the construction of specialized equipment.
-They may have little or no knowledge of the properties of metal or what gasses, wires, and settings are used to produce a stable, strong weld.
+They may have little or no knowledge of the properties of metal, or what types of gas, wires, and settings are used to produce a stable, strong weld.

 Skilled welders -